cardano-foundation/developer-portal/docs/portal-contribute.md

 ```

 :::info Limitations of the development build
 The development mode will have minor features not working.
-Like for example, only blurry images in the responsive images on showcase and tools, search limitations, and some data has fake values because of performance reasons.
+For example, only blurry images in the responsive images on showcase and tools, search limitations, and some data has fake values because of performance reasons.
 :::

 ### Production build